 How it Works

 Additionally, the gut contains bacteria and other microorganisms that affect your brain, your immune system, and your behaviors.
 The foods you eat can contribute to the type of bacteria or parasites you're hosting.
-A high fiber diet can help you host more helpful bacteria and fewer unhelpful organisms.
-While there's some research to support the use of probiotics to improve gut health and mental functioning, such as those in yogurt, it's a complicated matter, and not it's yet clear exactly how this works.
+A high-fiber diet can help you host more helpful bacteria and fewer unhelpful organisms.
+While there's some research to support the use of probiotics to improve gut health and mental functioning, such as those in yogurt, it's not yet clear exactly how this works.

 Inflammatory Foods to Avoid

 Excessive dairy products (sugar-free yogurt might be the only exception)

 Excessive gluten and yeast

 Fried foods and other trans or saturated fats

 Meats infused with antibiotics

 Salmon, tuna, and herring